Carl Fredricksen

 Carl Fredricksen is a fictional character and protagonist of the 2009 film Up.
-He was created by its director, Bob Peterson, who was inspired by a design of a grumpy old man holding balloons.
+He was created by its director Pete Docter and co-director, Bob Peterson, who was inspired by a design of a grumpy old man holding balloons.
 He was voiced by Ed Asner.

 Concept and creation

-Carl was created by Bob Peterson, one of two directors of the film Up.
+Carl was created by Pete Docter and Bob Peterson, one of two directors of the film Up.
 The inspiration for his design, as well as the film, was a drawing of a grumpy old man holding balloons.
 While Pixar usually designs their characters to be caricatured, Carl was more so caricatured, being only three heads high.
 He was not given elderly features such as liver spots or hair in his ears to keep him appealing, yet giving him wrinkles, pockmarks on his nose, a hearing aid, and a cane to make him appear elderly.
 Originally, his intention was to be with his wife, and he floats into the air in the first act.
 However, the writers did not know where to go with the story after this, so they added the plot of going to South America.
 The location was chosen due to both director Pete Docter's love of tropical locations, but also in wanting a location that Carl could be stuck with a kid due to the inability to leave him with an authority such as a police officer or social worker.
 They implemented a child character as a way to help Carl stop being "stuck in his ways".
 The directors had various rules for Carl's movements: He could not turn his head more than 15–20 degrees without turning his torso as well, nor could he raise his arms very high.
 However, they also wanted him to grow more flexible near the end of the film, transforming into an "action hero".
 The directors used various people as inspirations for Carl, including Spencer Tracy, Walter Matthau, James Whitmore, and their own grandparents.
 Peterson described the love story between Carl and his wife Ellie as the spine of the film.
 The story was used to define the "adventure" in the film.
 Docter stated that he related to Carl the best, jokingly stating that he complains about the way things are these days and how current day music is just noise.
 Two of Docter's favourite scenes were the scene depicting Carl and Ellie aging, stating that it hit home with people, and the scene depicting Carl looking through Ellie's adventure book.